Posted: May 1

 Kibune Shrine might have had the most stairs of the shrines but Ryugon-ji might have the most overall.
 Although, there is an access road and parking going up the hill, so you can bypass most of them.
 The stairs are flanked by some very tall trees, making the approach very impressive.
 The temple holds zen meditation sessions twice a month.

 As I mentioned there are a lot of shrines and temples, and this list is only just scraping the surface of Amino, let alone Kyotango.
-I’ll be posting more pictures from the other parts of Kyotango, and a few more from Amino, over the next few weeks.
-Make sure you stay tuned.
+If you’d like a deeper dive into the main shrine in Amino, Amino Shrine, as well as a bonus shrine and temple take a look at part 2 here.